 Women and Power: Emily Massingberd

-As part of the National Trust’s commemoration to mark a hundred years since the passing of the Representation of the People Act when most women over 30 got the right to vote, we celebrate the life of Gunby's political and social pioneer Emily Massingberd.
+As part of the National Trust’s commemoration to mark a hundred years since the passing of the Representation of the People Act when some women over 30 got the right to vote, we celebrate the life of Gunby's political and social pioneer Emily Massingberd.

 Emily Massingberd (1847-1897)